soundpress/nycadministrativecode/docs/c07/index.rst

 c.
 Unless such complaint is withdrawn pursuant to a conciliation agreement, the withdrawal of a complaint shall be without prejudice:

-   (i) to the continued prosecution of the complaint by the commission in accordance with rules of the commission;
+   1. To the continued prosecution of the complaint by the commission in accordance with rules of the commission;

-   (ii) to the initiation of a complaint by the commission based in whole or in part upon the same facts; or
+   2. To the initiation of a complaint by the commission based in whole or in part upon the same facts; or

-   (iii) to the commencement of a civil action by the corporation counsel based upon the same facts pursuant to chapter four of this title.
+   3. To the commencement of a civil action by the corporation counsel based upon the same facts pursuant to chapter 4 of this title.